-Landscape & biodiversity The project will improve biodiversity through the introduction of sedum roofs where feasible.
-The perimeter landscaping will form part of a wider Sidgwick site strategy with an ambition to improve the setting of the building and increase soft landscaping.

-Cycle parking The project team understand the importance of cycle parking and it's proximity to the Stirling building entrances.
+Landscape & biodiversity Whilst the existing structure of the building has limitations, the project will improve biodiversity through the introduction of sedum roofs to the 'bookstack' volume and planters to the various terraces.
+Cycle parking will be installed with permeable paving, improving water management.
+Cycle parking The project team understand the importance of cycle parking and its proximity to the Stirling building entrances.
 A transport assessment has been undertaken to ensure that proposals provide a sufficient uplift in cycle parking to cater to the enhancement in occupancy numbers.
+A net gain of 56 cycle spaces is proposed around the building perimeter and additional secure cycle parking for staff proposed at the eastern edge of the Sidgwick site behind the Faculty of Law.